flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 ## `.sub` File Format

-Flipper uses `.sub` files to store SubGhz key data.
+Flipper uses `.sub` files to store SubGhz transmissions.
 They are text files in Flipper File Format. `.sub` files can contain either a SubGhz Key with a certain protocol or SubGhz RAW data.

 A `.sub` files consist of 3 parts: